The 10 most innovative companies in transportation in 2022

 For building a battery that makes EVs affordable

 The Warren Buffett-backed Chinese battery company, one of China’s largest private enterprises, has become a major player in electrifying the auto industry.
-Backed by innovations such as its DM-i plug-in hybrid system and lightweight, lower-cost lithium-iron-phosphate (LFP) Blade battery, BYD grew sales of its “new energy” (hybrid or all-electric) passenger vehicles by more than 231% year over year in 2021, selling nearly 600,000 new energy passenger cars.
+Backed by innovations such as its DM-i plug-in hybrid system and lightweight, lower-cost lithium iron phosphate (LFP) Blade battery, BYD grew sales of its “new energy” (hybrid or all-electric) passenger vehicles by more than 231% year over year in 2021, selling nearly 600,000 new energy passenger cars.
 Tesla is the only other carmaker to sell more.
 Toyota tapped the company to partner on batteries and others tech for a new all-electric EV for China, still in development, with a reported price tag under $30,000.
 BYD is also one of the biggest makers of EV buses, trucks, and forklifts—it sold 70,000 electric buses worldwide last year, and its U.S. commercial vehicle plant employs about 750 unionized workers in Lancaster, California.

 BYD is No. 20 on this year’s list of the World’s 50 Most Innovative Companies.